DefinitionUnintentional deaths due to all causes per 100,000 population. ICD-10 codes V01-X59, Y85-Y86.

 DenominatorTotal number of persons in the population of Utah.

 Most injuries can be prevented by choosing safe behaviors, using safety equipment, and obeying safety laws.
-High-priority prevention areas include: poisoning, fall-related injury, motor vehicle crash injury, pedestrian injury, and bicycle injury.
+High-priority prevention areas include: poisoning, fall-related injury, motor vehicle crash injury, suffocation, pedestrian injury, and drowning/submersion.

 Healthy People Objective IVP-11:Reduce unintentional injury deaths